Austinuc/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 --- | ---
 0-alias | Creates a script that creates an alias 1-hello_you | Prints `hello user`, where user is the current Linux user.
+2-path | Adds /action to the PATH variable